-- Scholarly activities leading to the production of scholarship outcomes as documented in Standard 8 - Relevant, active editorships with academic journals or other business publications - Service on editorial boards or committees - Validation of SA status through leadership positions, participation in recognized academic societies and associations, research awards, academic fellow status, invited presentations, etc. - Significant participation in academic associations, professional standard-setting or policymaking bodies - (2) Practice Academic (PA) faculty normally possess a terminal degree in a field related to the area of teaching.
+- Participation in research workshops and/or academic conferences related to the faculty member's field of teaching - Relevant, active editorships with academic journals or other business publications - Service on editorial boards or committees - Validation of SA status through academic leadership positions, participation in recognized academic societies and associations, research awards, academic fellow status, invited presentations, etc. - Significant participation in academic associations, professional standard-setting or policymaking bodies - (2) Practice Academic (PA) faculty normally possess a terminal degree in a field related to their area of teaching.
 PA faculty may undertake a variety of professional engagement activities to interact with business and management practice to support maintenance of this status.
 While schools may choose to include a publication requirement in their own faculty qualification criteria, Standard 3 does not require a PA faculty member to publish.

-A non-exhaustive list of professional engagement activities includes the following:
+Examples of professional engagement activities include the following:

-- Consulting activities that are material in terms of time and substance - Faculty internships - Development and presentation of executive education programs - Sustained professional work supporting qualified status - Significant participation in business professional associations, professional standard-setting bodies, or policymaking bodies - Practice-oriented intellectual contributions, as detailed in Standard 8 - Relevant, active service on boards of directors - Documented continuing professional education experiences - Participation in professional events that focus on the practice of business, management, and related issues - Participation in other activities that place faculty in direct engagement with business or other organizational leaders - (3) Scholarly Practitioner (SP) faculty normally possess a master's degree in a discipline related to the field of teaching.
+- Consulting activities that are material in terms of time and substance - Faculty internships - Development and presentation of executive education programs - Sustained professional work supporting qualified status - Significant participation in business professional associations, professional standard-setting bodies, or policymaking bodies - Practice-oriented intellectual contributions, as detailed in Standard 8 - Relevant, active service on boards of directors - Documented continuing professional education experiences - Participation in professional events that focus on the practice of business, management, and related issues

+- Participation in other activities that place faculty in direct engagement with business or other organizational leaders - (3) Scholarly Practitioner (SP) faculty normally possess a master's degree in a discipline related to their field of teaching.
 In limited cases, SP or IP status may be appropriate for individuals without master's degrees if the depth, duration, sophistication, and complexity of their professional experience at the time of hiring outweighs their lack of master's degree qualifications.
 In such cases, the school is expected to make its case for SP or IP status.

 Normally, at the time that a school hires an SP or IP faculty member, that faculty member's professional experience is current, substantial in terms of duration and level of responsibility, and clearly linked to the field in which the person is expected to teach.
-The less related the initial professional experience is to the faculty member's field of teaching, or the longer the time since the relevant experience occurred, the faculty member must demonstrate higher levels of sustained, substantive academic and/or professional engagement related to the field of teaching in order to maintain professional qualifications.
+The less related the initial professional experience is to the faculty member's field of teaching, or the longer the time since the relevant experience occurred, the faculty member must demonstrate higher levels of sustained, substantive academic and/or professional engagement related to their field of teaching in order to maintain professional qualifications.